Child Support Attorney Albuquerque

 Child support is an issue that has to be addressed if the parents divorce or separate.
 New Mexico has a set of guidelines that govern how child support is decided in most cases.
 However, that doesn’t necessarily mean that calculating child support is a simple matter.
 Whether you’re the parent who is owed or the one who is paying it, you need trusted legal guidance.
 You can count on our Albuquerque family law attorney Bob Matteucci.

 Like many states, New Mexico uses legal guidelines to calculate child support in most cases.
-In almost all cases the one that has the child over 50% of the time (sometimes referred to as the custodial parent) will be ordered to pay the one with less time (sometimes referred to as the non-custodial parent) a certain monthly amount.
+In almost all cases the parent that has the child over 50% of the time (sometimes referred to as the custodial parent) will receive a monthly payment from the parent with less time (sometimes referred to as the non-custodial parent).
 This is intended to afford the adolescent with a similar lifestyle that he or she would have had if the parents had stayed together.

 New Mexico Child Support Laws